|

 performed at the May Festival in Florence, Italy, as Lady Macbeth

-under Vittorio Gui.
-In that same year she was engaged by Wieland Wagner
+that same year she was engaged by Wieland Wagner in Bayreuth

-in Bayreuth in productions conducted by the Three K's,
+in productions conducted by the Three K's, Hans Knappertsbusch,

-Hans Knappertsbusch, Joseph Keilberth and Herbert von Karajan.
-She
+Joseph Keilberth and Herbert von Karajan.
+She remained on the

-remained on the playbill for many years to come (not so Herbert von
+playbill for many years to come (not so Herbert von Karajan of whom

-Karajan of whom she did not like the way he conducted during the performance
+she did not appreciate the way he conducted during the performance

 like "a high priest with eyes closed", she remarked).

-Later that year she also appeared at the Städtische Oper in
+Later that year she also appeared at the City Opera of Berlin (Städtische

 |